smarter-sh/community/github-management/permissions.md

 - Transfer repositories
 - Approve GitHub application integrations

-In the Kubernetes project, this role is held by the [GitHub Administration Team].
+In the Smarter project, this role is held by the [GitHub Administration Team].

 ### Member